anushadatar/computer_vision/README.md

 ##### Description
 The robot recognizes objects in front of it in the Gazebo world it is located in.
 If the object in front of it is part of its list of objects to stop for, it stops in front of the object.
 Otherwise, it continues to move forward.
 ##### Implementation
-The object recognition algorithm uses the Tensorflow implementaiton of the [Inception model](https://www.tensorflow.org/api_docs/python/tf/keras/applications/InceptionV3) trained on the [ImageNet dataset](http://www.image-net.org/) to classify objects visible in the robot's camera feed.
+The object recognition algorithm uses the Tensorflow implementation of the [Inception model](https://www.tensorflow.org/api_docs/python/tf/keras/applications/InceptionV3) trained on the [ImageNet dataset](http://www.image-net.org/) to classify objects visible in the robot's camera feed.
 The robot leverages a pre-trained model to quickly classify visible objects and converts the node IDs associated with its conclusions to descriptive strings.
 ![Image Recognition](assets/object-recognition/imagenet_screenshot.png)

 ## Design Decisions